HassanY99/Password-Manager-App/README.md

   ## User Story

-* As a user, I want to be able to create personal portfolio/profile that other users can see.
-I should be able to view other developers portfolio, create posts, take part in discussion and leave comments on other users posts.
+* As a user, I want to be able to be able to register and create my profile.
+After logging in, I should be able to add my applications name and password.
+I should also have the ability to update my apps name or passwords.
+I also want the ability to update any of my profile information either be my username, email or password.

 ## Features

-  * Create user portfolio/profile.
+  * Register and create user profile.

-  * Add education and experience in user profile.
+  * Add applications name and its password.

-  * View other developers profile.

-  * View other developers post and discussion.

-  * Create new discussion and create posts.
+  * Update applications name and its password.

+  * Delete applications name and its password.

+  * Update user profile info e.g. name, username, email and password.

+  * Delete user account which will also remove all the saved passwords.

   * App uses JWT to log user into the application.

-  * BCrypt is used to save user passwords securely.
+  * AES256 Encryption is used to save user passwords and applications passwords securely.

   ## Installation